yoctoproject/poky/documentation/ref-manual/variables.rst

          If :term:`TCMODE` is set to a value other than "default", then it is your responsibility to ensure that the toolchain is compatible with the default toolchain.
 Using older or newer versions of these components might cause build problems.
+See
+         :yocto_docs:`Release Information </migration-guides/>` for your
-See the Release Notes for the Yocto Project release for the specific components with which the toolchain must be compatible.
-To access the Release Notes, go to the :yocto_home:`Downloads </software-overview/downloads>`
+         version of the Yocto Project, to find the specific components with which the toolchain must be compatible.
-         page on the Yocto Project website and click on the "RELEASE INFORMATION" link for the appropriate release.

       The :term:`TCMODE` variable is similar to :term:`TCLIBC`, which controls the variant of the GNU standard C library (``libc``)